bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

         <sourceFilePath>
             The source file to create a regional subset from.

-        In order to create a regional subset of a map, condition or aggregated product the subset tool can be used.
+        In order to create a regional subset of a map, PFT, condition, and WB product the subset tool can be used.
 As parameter either one of the predefined regions can be selected or the outer bounds of the desired region can be specified.
 The target file is written into the directory of the source file.